 You and your spouse’s pension, retirement account, and IRA can be a significant factor to consider and often the most valuable asset you have acquired during the marriage.
 In fact, your retirement accounts may be worth more than all of your other assets combined.
 In some cases, your pension plans must be “joined” as parties to your divorce case before a court will issue an order regarding how the pension plan will be divided.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing support, support termination, and support modifications.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing support, support termination, and support modifications.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Pension Community Interest